mayuresh12345/Equity-portfolio-allocation-system/README.md

 ● <ins>Volume Traded:</ins> - Volume of trade is the quantity of shares traded in total for the specified security during a trading day.
 Volume trade is measured on stocks, bonds, ETFs, options, etc.

-● EPS: - The ratio of a company’s net profit to the number of outstanding shares is known as Earnings per share (EPS).
+● <ins>EPS:</ins> - The ratio of a company’s net profit to the number of outstanding shares is known as Earnings per share (EPS).
 The higher the EPS the more profitable a company is.

-● P/E: - The ratio of a company’s share price to the earnings per share is known as price-to-earnings (P/E) ratio.
+● <ins>P/E:</ins> - The ratio of a company’s share price to the earnings per share is known as price-to-earnings (P/E) ratio.

-**Proposed methodology**

-● Clustering stocks according to sectors using K-means

-● Training three regression-based algorithms namely – Linear Regression, Ridge

-Regression, Random Forest for predicting stock prices for different rolling windows

-● Selecting best regression algorithm for that quarter using Mean Squared Error for

-each rolling window

-● Selecting best algorithm from the 4 selected rolling windows

-● Picking top 20% stocks with maximum predicted returns from each sector using the

-selected regression algorithm

-● Recommending and comparing stocks for the next quarter from 11 sectors using

-portfolio allocation strategies like min-variance and mean-variance

-● Comparing, back testing and selecting allocation strategy based on overall portfolio

-value and Sharpe Ratio

 **Dataset**